Mark Hambourg: Life

 Mark Hambourg was the eldest son of the pianist Michael Hambourg (1855–1916), a pupil of Anton Rubinstein).
-His brothers included the cellist Boris Hambourg, the violinist Jan Hambourg (with whom he played in chamber ensemble as the Hambourg Trio), and the musical organiser Clement Hambourg (1900–1973).
+His brothers included the cellist Boris Hambourg, the violinist Jan Hambourg (with whom he played in chamber ensemble as the Hambourg Trio), and the pianist and musical organiser Clement Hambourg (1900–1973).
 His father was principal of the Voronezh Conservatory, and later a professor at the Moscow Conservatory, so that Mark continued his studies with his father even when he attended that academy.
 His uncle Alexander Hambourg was also a conductor and his cousin Charles Hambourg (1895–1979) was a cellist and conductor.

 London, 1889

 The family moved to London in 1889, as refugees from the Tsarist regime.
 There, having been heard by Paderewski, Mark made a debut at the old Princes Hall on 12 July 1890.
 This was a success, and there was another concert there, and a tour of the provinces.
 The family was too poor to turn down these opportunities, though they would gladly have protected the boy from public life.
 As a child he was billed as Max Hambourg.
 He was invited into the circle of the painter Felix Moscheles (son of the pianist Ignaz Moscheles), in London, where he often met Oscar Wilde, Bernard Shaw, Ellen Terry and others.
 It was in this period that he became tired of elderly ladies wanting to kiss him, and permitted them to do so only in exchange for a large box of chocolates.
-In 1890 Shaw, hearing him play, felt that the Lyric Theatre was merely exploiting children, but late in 1891 he was admiring his performance of Bach at the Steinway Hall and wrote that, with suitable training, "this Russian lad might astonish the world some day."
+In 1890 Shaw, hearing him play, felt that the Lyric Theatre was merely exploiting children, but late in 1891 he admired Hambourg's performance of Bach at Steinway Hall and wrote that, with suitable training, "this Russian lad might astonish the world some day".